auriq/essentia_docs/source/reference/direct-query-examples.rst

     "row"
     8786

 Count the total number of unique values in the userID column from files in the browse category over the entire date range.
+The output is two columns: the number of rows in the data and the number of unique values in the userID column.

 ``select count(distinct userID) from browse:*:*`` ::